So… you’ve been running Facebook Video ads and you do not understand which ads are performing well, and which ads are not eh?

 The average VTR on Facebook is 30%.
 So if your video was seen by 1,000 people 300 was counted as an actual view by Facebook.
 So we are looking for your VTR to be at least 30%.
 Anything higher than that and you are doing well.

 Our VTR was out of this world on this video.
 Our View-through rate was 96%.
 Again we only ran the video for 5 days and this number will go down but this is a great sign we have a winning video.
 Check the stats below:

-The people that liked commented and shared this makes up your engagement number.
+The people that liked commented and shared this make up your engagement number.
 The average engagement is 3%.
 You are shooting for an engagement number of at least 10% to be considered a winning video post.
-On this metric our video lost.
-Even though we met all the standards of excellence on the first 3 metric we got little engagement on our post.
+On this metric, our video was lost.
+Even though we met all the standards of excellence on the first 3 metrics we got little engagement on our post.

 We didn’t get any likes or shares.
 We got 10 post clicks.
 This could be due to our targeting.
 We targeted men and women 25 – 65 in Arizona only.
 Again it also might be too early to tell.

 5 & 6 Applause Rate and Consumption Rate